reserve-protocol/protocol/docs/collateral.md

 ## Important Properties for Collateral Plugins

-Collateral plugins should be permisionless and should be able to be used by any number of RTokens simultaneously.
+### Collateral plugins should be permisionless and should be able to be used by any number of RTokens simultaneously

+### Token balances cannot be rebasing

+Some defi protocols have chosen to provide returns in the form of an increasing token balance, called a rebase.
+ATokens from Aave and stETH from Lido are both rebasing tokens: over time token balances simply increase of their own accord.
+While people tend to like this, smart contracts certainly don't.
+In order to have a rebasing token be handled by the protocol, **it must be wrapped** to be turned into a token that appreciates solely via exchange rate increases.

+In general any rebasing token can be wrapped to be turned into an appreciating exchange rate token, and vice versa.
+It's even possible to split the difference, if you want.
+But for a token to be used in the Reserve protocol as collateral, it's important that _all_ rebasing be eliminated from the token.

+For an example of what a token wrapper that performs this transformation looks like, check out `contracts/plugins/aave/StaticATokenLM.sol`.
+This is a standard wrapper used by many protocols to wrap Aave ATokens into StaticATokens.

 ### `refresh()` should never revert